 In addition, the choir sings at London events including the London Anatomy Schools service, and services at St Paul’s Cathedral and Westminster Abbey.

-Auditions are held by individual appointment between January and April each year.
-Email email@example.com in early January to arrange an audition.
+Auditions are held by individual appointment during the period January to March each year.
+Email firstname.lastname@example.org in early January to arrange an audition.

 Auditions are 15 minutes long and will consist of some ear tests and vocal exercises, a prepared piece of music of your choosing as well as some sight-reading.